lambda-z-miu/Tacos-1/doc/lab2.md

 2) to start from a new branch
 From Yuyang Hu 22, EECS.

+I also got advise to debug about page fault with kprintln instead of GDB from Zijuan Peng 22, EECS.

 > With any comments that may help TAs to evaluate your work better, please leave them here

-I summarized some bugs I met and mistakes I made in lab-1 in lab1-Myguide.

 ## Argument Passing